kimiaGF/SES_project/README.md

 ```bash
 python script.py -i input.txt -o output.txt -d 3.0 -a 0.5 --point-cols x y z -l B --offset-label C
 ```

-# Workflow

-## Input File Reading:
-Reads the input dataset from a space-separated text file.
-Dynamically assigns column names as label + specified coordinate columns.

-## Offset Point Calculation:
-Calculates the centroid of the point cloud.
-Uses PCA to find the principal axes.
-Offsets points outward using a combination of the outward vector and weighted PCA axes.

-## Output File Writing:
-Saves the updated dataset, including new offset points, to the specified output file.

-# Error Handling

-Missing Input File: Logs an error and exits if the file is not found.
-Invalid Parameters: Validates all inputs and raises appropriate exceptions for invalid values.
-Processing Errors: Logs errors for individual points but continues processing the rest.

-# Extensibility

-Support for Higher Dimensions: Modify --point-cols to handle additional dimensions.
-Adjust Offset Behavior: Customize the cutoff function to change how the offset is calculated.
-Dynamic Labels: Use custom labels for both input and output points.

 # Example Workflow

 ## Input File (`cdd.txt`):